-member of staff two of the examiners must be external.34 A thesis may be examined by two external examiners without the appointment of an Internal Examiner, with the approval of the Dean of Graduate Studies.
+and shall act as an examiner in the normal way.
+In the case of a submission by a member of staff or a former member of staff two of the examiners must be external.
+A thesis may be examined by two external examiners without the appointment of an Internal Examiner, with the approval of the Dean of Graduate Studies.